twolfson/twolfson.com/articles/rainbow-bridge.md

 One of these major fears being was lacking knowledge and practice with being handy

+# Timeline
 After getting back to San Francisco, I decided to properly address this.
 I had some EL wire that wasn't functioning properly.
 This was motivation enough to try to pick up electronics again for the nth time

 http://twolfson.com/2018-04-07-debugging-my-first-circuit

 Then in my dating life, someone told me about how Burning Man art projects are willing to teach you as long as you're willing to help.
-I was skeptical of said free lunch but I guessed I was giving free labor
+I was skeptical of said free lunch but was willing to see how things went

 In March, I went to a Burning Man theme camp and art project meet and greet and signed up for a few volunteer lists